Top Heavy Equipment Movers

 Reputable heavy haul transport providers follow a strict process to avoid costly mistakes:

-- Licensing & Compliance: Legally, carriers must have active USDOT and FMCSA operating authority (verify here).
-Unlicensed movers risk fines up to $15,000 per violation.
+• Licensing & Compliance: Legally, carriers must have active USDOT and FMCSA operating authority.
+Unlicensed movers risk fines up to $15,000 per violation, which can lead to your equipment being impounded mid-transit.
+Top construction equipment movers maintain impeccable safety ratings and valid authority that can be verified in real-time.

-- Permit Mastery: Oversized load transportation (over 8.5’ wide or 13.5’ tall) requires state-by-state permits.
-Top equipment hauling companies handle this paperwork for you, including route planning and load optimization.
+• Permit Mastery: Oversized load transportation (generally over 8.5’ wide or 13.5’ tall) requires state-by-state permits.
+A route from Texas to North Dakota involves navigating multiple jurisdictions, each with different rules.
+Top movers of heavy equipment handle this paperwork for you, including route planning to avoid low bridges and load optimization to keep costs down.

-- Insurance That Actually Covers You: The FMCSA mandates minimum liability coverage, but elite machinery moving services offer $2M+ cargo policies for high-value freight like construction gear or environmental services equipment.
+• Insurance That Actually Covers You: The FMCSA mandates minimum liability coverage, but elite providers offer $2M+ cargo policies for high-value freight.
+A standard policy might cover a used sedan, but it won’t cover a brand-new combine harvester.

-Cutting corners with amateur movers can backfire fast.
-For example, a Texas oil rig company saved 12% using a cut-rate hauler—only to spend $45K repairing a crane damaged by improper RGN trailer loading.
-Compare The Carrier partners exclusively with top heavy equipment movers that use industry-standard equipment, pass our 12-point quality checklist, and have proven experience in heavy lifting companies and full-service moves.
+Cutting corners with amateur movers can backfire.
+For example, a Texas oil rig company recently saved 12% using a cut-rate hauler only to spend $45K repairing a crane damaged by improper RGN trailer loading.
+Compare The Carrier partners exclusively with companies that move heavy equipment using industry-standard protocols and that have passed our 12-point quality checklist.

-Heavy equipment transport isn’t a DIY job.
-Partner with pros who speak the language of logistics, liability, and industrial rigging services—or risk paying twice.
+This isn’t a DIY job.
+Partner with pros who speak the language of logistics and liability or risk paying twice.

-These companies have been evaluated based on licensing, insurance coverage, customer reviews, route coverage, and capabilities in specialized areas like construction and agricultural machinery, industrial rigging services, and custom transportation solutions.
+These companies have been evaluated based on licensing, insurance coverage, customer reviews, and capabilities in specialized areas like construction, heavy equipment movers, and industrial rigging.

 Nationwide Heavy Equipment Movers